 If you are like me, then, of course, you have the most unapproachable, male, no kids, middle age boss.
-How do you make him understand your needs as a nursing mother and employee??
+How do you make him/her understand your needs as a nursing mother and employee??

 How to Prepare for the BIG Conversation

-- Educate yourself on your rights as a breastfeeding employee (you can read my overview on nursing laws here).
-This will help you know what to expect in terms of accommodations from your place of work.
+- Educate yourself on your rights as a breastfeeding employee (you can read my overview of breastfeeding laws here).
+This will help you know what to expect in terms of accommodations while pumping at work.

 - Look around for a “Nursing Mothers” room at your office or talk to coworkers and see if any of them pumped while working there.